 Established in 1850 and situated in Buckinghamshire, England, Taplow Cricket Club is a founder member of the Morrant Chilterns Cricket League .
 We have a large and thriving colts section and two senior teams playing various grades of cricket from the challenges of a highly competitive and enjoyable local league on Saturdays to the more relaxed and traditional image of friendly village cricket on Sundays.

 Back in 1975, the first XI were champions of the Chilterns League in its inaurgural season.
 We then had to wait (and wait) 31 years before managing to do it again.
 2006 was a big year for us.
 Not only did we win the league, we also won the league cup for the fourth time in five years.
 Happily, in 2007 we managed to hold on to both trophies; and in 2008, having already retained the cup, we came up just short (by one league point) of completing a stunning hat-trick of doubles.
 Taplow continue to remain competitive in the Chilterns Cricket League, in 2014 the first XI won the top division and the second XI gained promotion into Division 2.

-The playing membership ranges from the colts up to a few seasoned campaigners in their sixties!
-We've also been fortunate to have had assistance from some extremely talented overseas players here during the last few years.
+The playing membership ranges from the colts up to a few seasoned campaigners in their sixties, also for many years we had assistance from some extremely talented overseas players.

 The committee work hard to continue the development of the club for the benefit of its members.
 We received Community Amateur Sports Club status in 2008 and in 2013 we were awarded with our ECB Clubmark Accreditation.
 All in all, Taplow Cricket Club count themselves a success story of English village cricket.